Skip to main content

 Applicants who are selected for an interview will see a status change online (on their Avue application) that lists the selecting component(s).
 Candidates also will receive an electronic message to the e-mail address listed in their application providing guidance on interview scheduling and requirements.

-• Interview Scheduling: All interviews, except those with certain U.S. Attorneys' Offices, are centrally scheduled, including those for candidates who reside in the local commuting area.
-Interviews are virtual.
+• Interview Scheduling: Interviews are virtual and centrally scheduled, including those for candidates who reside in the local commuting area.
 The notification e-mail will provide instructions on how to schedule interviews.
 Upon receiving notice from OARM and checking online to identify the components that selected you for an interview, you must complete and submit an Interview Scheduling Form.
 Click here for additional details on the interview process.

 The online status for individuals who are not selected for an interview will continue to show that the application was received until such time as all hiring components confirm they have completed their selections.
 At that time, the Department will send an email message to applicants who are not selected for interview and change their online status.
 Please note that this notification pertains only to those components that formally participate in the Honors Program.
 Some components, generally smaller offices, participate informally in the Honors Program.
 Due to late determination of vacancies or available funding, these components may offer interviews to individuals who previously were notified that they were not selected for an interview.

 You should comply with the requirements specified by the interviewing component.
-These requirements, which may include electronic submission of specific types of writing samples prior to the interview, will be part of the initial notification issued by the Department.
-Preview the component interview requirements for more information.
+These requirements, which may include electronic submission of specific types of writing samples prior to the interview, will be part of the initial selection notification issued by the Department.

-Interviews are virtual and will take place on workdays in late October and early November.
+Interviews are virtual and will take place on workdays, generally in October.
+Dates vary from year to year and are reflected on the Interview Scheduling Form.
 The Department does not interview on weekends or federal holidays or after normal business hours.

 There is some flexibility in scheduling the interview time and date; however, the Department may not be able to accommodate a request for a specific date.
 You will be able to list your preferred interview dates and whether you prefer a morning or afternoon interview on the Interview Scheduling Form you submit to schedule your interview.
 The Department tries to honor the dates you indicate but the component's availability is a critical consideration in scheduling.
 There are no interviews on weekends or federal holidays.
 We recommend you list any absolute scheduling conflicts on the Interview Scheduling Form and, if necessary, contact the scheduler whose name will be provided to you to discuss available options if your final schedule is problematic.

-Components independently determine who will conduct interviews and that information is not centrally maintained.
+Components independently determine who will conduct interviews.
 Due to a large volume of interviews, and other mission requirements, scheduled interviewers are subject to change.
 We recommend you request contact information from your interviewer(s) at the time of the interview if you wish to follow up afterward.
-Post-interview, you may reach out to the component contact

-The Department will notify all candidates who interviewed but were not selected to receive an offer by email, but the timing of this notice varies.
+The Department will notify all candidates who interviewed but were not selected by email, but the timing of this notice varies.
 Candidates may want to add mail@avuedigitalservices.com to their contact lists to ensure our notification messages are not misrouted to “spam” or “junk” folders.
-Components make decentralized hiring decisions and frequently issue offers sequentially based on their internal ranking of candidates and the number of positions available.
-The component may issue a certain number of offers, then, depending on acceptances, may issue a second round, and occasionally a third round of offers.
 OARM issues final notice of non-selection only after a component reports that it has met its hiring requirements.
 All notifications are issued electronically.

 OARM also posts status updates online and communicates to candidates via the Avue Message Board associated with your application.